What are JSON panels?

 The footer of the JSON panel contains two items: global actions and feedback dialog.

-Found at the bottom left of the JSON panel, global actions are represented by a green action button.
+At the bottom left of the JSON panel, global actions are represented by a green action button.
 This is where the user can find one main app action that is featured and a dropdown menu if there are multiple app actions and/or an external link.
 These app actions are app-specific.

 The order of global actions can be customized based on your app users’ needs.
 More details about it here.